John D. Rockefeller III: Institutional positions/activities

 In the mid-1950s, John III assumed the leadership of the Exploratory Committee for a Musical Arts Center, a committee of civic leaders who were working to create what would become Lincoln Center.
 He was the key figure in the fund-raising efforts and in forging a consensus among the civic leaders and others who were essential to its success.
 The Center itself was built over a period from 1959 to 1969.
-He was its first president, commencing in 1956, and he became its chairman in 1961.
+He was its second president, commencing in 1956, and he became its chairman in 1961.
 He was chairman until 1970 when he was duly elected honorary chairman.

 In the late 1960s, Rockefeller III was responsible for the creation of the Commission on Foundations and Private Philanthropy (usually known as the Peterson Commission, headed by Peter G. Peterson) and the Commission on Private Philanthropy and Public Needs (usually known as the Filer Commission).
 He established the Rockefeller Public Service Awards in 1958.
 In 1959, he received The Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York".
 In 1976, he received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by Jefferson Awards.

 Rockefeller III was chairman of the Commission on Population Growth and the American Future, which was created to provide recommendations to the United States government regarding population growth and its social consequences.
 The Commission was established by Congress in 1970 and submitted its final recommendations in 1972.